3rd Annual Washington Avenue Block Party!

 “Colony Yoga” With Crystal Love in Movement

 Bee Healthy with our friend Crystal, who’s teamed up with us to add some extra culture and community to the Meadery in Portland with a unique, welcoming Yoga experience - future dates and times to be announced here.
-About 16 spots will be available.
+About 16 spots will be available each session.
 All levels welcome.
-The first session was scheduled strategically at 9:45 AM and ended just before opening time at the meadery, so don’t be shy about wanting to sample things in the tasting room!
+Includes a complimentary mead-tasting experience paired with Holy Donuts! and a raffle.
 Cool details and Tickets to be found HERE!

 Our Festive HoneyMaker® Wassail Recipe!

 Wassail is an old world, hot seasonal drink associated with honey and apples (mead & cider!), mulled with spices that remind us today of the Holiday season.
 Wassailing was the tradition of caroling (and drinking) and sprinkling some of the delicious beverage at the base of apple trees to help ensure a good harvest.

 To celebrate the hugely popular Holiday Prelude events that kick off every first weekend of December in Kennebunk, Maine, our man, Tom, played with a few Wassail recipes before coming up with one that fit the theme of our regular menu and worked very nicely with our Semi Sweet Mead.
 Tom’s idea was to make a hot, mulled cider with booze… that tasted like hot, mulled cider without the booze!
 Sounds delicious as hot mulled cider, now doesn’t it?

 “Waes Hael!” ( Good Health! )

 HoneyMaker ® Wassail Recipe